 Simply a classic.
 Shows after shows present the timeless human story punctuated by comic relief with the cats.
 No special effect, no complicated plot, just simple stories with simple lessons.

-This was an enormous success in Japan, which explains why 2 more TV series came in the 80's and the 90's and also 2 movies made in the 70's.
+This was an enormous success in Japan, which explained why 2 more TV series came in the 80's and the 90's and also 2 movies made in the 70's.

 The success of this TV series validated the magical girl genre - a girl possessed a magical object which she used to solve everyday's problems.
 Later successful animation series such as Hana no Ko Lunlun built on this theme.